The Economic Impact of the 2025 Government Shutdown

 D.C.
 Metro Area

-Local Spending Collapse
+Local Spending Collapses

-National Park Towns
+Major Park Towns Hit Hard

 Historical Cost of Shutdowns